Controller design and experimental evaluation of a motorised assistance for a patient transfer floor lift: SYSTEM AND MODELISATION

 \subsection{Dynamic Model}

-To study the behaviour of this concept, a simple longitudinal dynamic model is proposed (Figure \ref{fig:Shéma-Lift}).
-It is composed of a first mass (m) representing the floor lift moving in linear motion and a second suspended mass (M) representing the patient balancing motions in the sling (Figure \ref{fig:MaxiMove}).
-This system is submitted to the motorised wheel’s and the user’s efforts.
-Some external perturbations can influence the behaviour of the system, such as dry or viscous friction.
-Some detailed values can be found in Table \ref{table:Requirements}.
+To study the behavior of this concept, a simple longitudinal dynamic model is used.
+It is composed of a first mass (m) representing the floor lift moving in a linear motion and a second suspended mass (M) representing the patient's in the sling.
+Two horizontal forces act on this system, $F_{motor}$ the propulsion force due to the motorized wheel torque, and $F_{user}$ the force applied on the handle by the user.
+Parameters of the system are listed at Table \ref{table:Requirements}.
 Floor lifts are designed to transfer people up to 272 kg.
-Thus, different weights of patients are taken into consideration to design the controller.
+Thus, a high variability of mass $M$ need to be taken into consideration to design the controller.

-Based on this model, the differential equations are implemented through a computer simulation to evaluate the performances.